Running a business is extremely hard work.

 Your pricing decisions will be influenced by your competitors’ pricing (perhaps through price monitoring software), target customer personas, brand positioning, business type, and your total costs.

-Let’s take a look at 11 of the most popular pricing strategies for any business type.
+Let’s take a look at 11 of the most popular types of pricing strategies for any business type.

-11 Top Pricing Strategies and Pricing Tactics For Any Business
+11 Top Price Strategies And Tactics For Any Business

 1. Economy Pricing